gameboyt1710/dailymatrix-images/browser-extension/README.md

 ### 🎯 Two Ways to Upload:

-1. **In-Tweet Upload Button** (Twitter/X only)
+1. **In-Tweet Upload Button** (Twitter/X only) - **✨ RECOMMENDED!**
-   - Adds a "Daily Matrix" button directly in the tweet composer
+   - A "Daily Matrix" button appears directly in the tweet composer toolbar
-   - Click → select image → link automatically pastes into your tweet
+   - Click → select image → **link automatically pastes into your tweet**
-   - Perfect for quick uploads while composing tweets
+   - No extra steps - just click, upload, done!
+   - The flow: Open tweet composer → Click Daily Matrix button → Select image → Link appears in tweet → Post!

 2. **Extension Popup** (Works anywhere)
    - Click the extension icon in your toolbar
    - Drag & drop or click to upload
+   - Toggle padding option
+   - Submit your Twitter handle to join the rebellion
-   - Copy the link and paste wherever you want
+   - Copy the link manually

 ## Installation